Korean, Edit

 ⑷ Secondary Structure of Proteins

-① Structure formed by the coiling or folding of the amino acid sequence due to hydrogen bonds between the amino acid backbone (H and O)
+① A three-dimensional coiling or folding of the amino acid sequence, driven by hydrogen bonding between the backbone atoms (H and O) of amino acids.

 ② Alpha helix (α-helix)

-○ Pro: Forms an imino group, restricting hydrogen bonding → Does not form alpha helix
+○ Pro: Forms an imino group, which restricts hydrogen bonding → Does not form an alpha-helix structure.

 ④ Ramachandran plot